 In July 2011, 5 shares of Series C were converted into 8,334 shares of common stock and 5 Series C Post Conversion Dividend Rights (Dividend Rights) were issued.
 In 2013, 24 shares of Series C were converted into 40,193 shares of common stock and 24 Dividend Rights were issued.
+In 2014, 20 shares of Series C were converted into 33,756 shares of common stock and 20 Dividend Rights were issued.
 Per the terms of the Series C, these Dividend Rights shall continue to participate in dividends, however the Floor shall not apply.
-At December 31, 2013 and 2012, these Dividend Rights were determined to have a de minimis value, as the payment of a dividend is considered improbable at this time.
+At December 31, 2014 and 2013, these Dividend Rights were determined to have a de minimis value, as the payment of a dividend is considered improbable at this time.
 The Company will continue to evaluate and assess the Series C Post Conversion Dividend Right for each reporting period.